Exploring different subtypes of recurrent event Cox-regression models in modelling lifetime default risk: A tutorial: Conclusion

 Future researchers can replicate our study on other types of loan portfolios, particularly those that exhibit a greater prevalence of recurrent default events.
 Other researchers may dedicate themselves to refining the way in which the expected term-structure is estimated from a Cox-model.
 Whilst simplistic, our approach of taking the average event probability at each period has its flaws.
 In particular, the resulting term-structure does not sum to one over all periods, especially so at later spell periods.
 This implies that the overall set of average event probabilities are not well-behaved and can break the axioms of probability, particularly at the extremities.
-In contrast, the actual term-structure that derives from a Kaplan-Meier analysis does sum to one by design.
+In contrast, the actual term-structure that derives from a Kaplan-Meier analysis does sum to one over time, by design.
 Another avenue of future work may expand our comparative study to include another recurrent event technique: the \textit{Wei-Lin-Weissfeld} (WLW) technique.
 While \citet{kelly2000survival} caution against the WLW-technique since it ignores the ordering of recurrent phenomena, a direct comparison might still be worthwhile in the interest of scientific inquiry.
 The thematic variable selection process that we have followed may also be augmented with screening the Schoenfeld residuals of each covariate.
 Doing so may lead to even more parsimonious models by checking the proportional hazards assumption, though possibly at the cost of discriminatory power.
-Overall, we believe our work enhances the current practice of Cox-modelling in estimating the lifetime term-structures of default risk under IFRS 9.
+Future work can also focus on studying the statistical properties of our clustered tROC-extension.
+Overall, we believe that our work enhances the current practice of Cox-modelling in estimating the lifetime term-structures of default risk under IFRS 9.